 A major issue for associations and nonprofits is the 21-percent tax on parking and transit benefits they provide to employees.
-The provision removes a deduction for employer-provided benefits, such as transportation, parking, and on-premises athletic facilities.
-In meetings with Treasury officials earlier this year, ASAE stressed that the new law disproportionately hurts tax-exempt employers by requiring them to pay a new UBIT on the value of these benefits.
+In meetings with Treasury officials in 2018, ASAE stressed that the new law disproportionately hurts tax-exempt employers by requiring them to pay a new UBIT on the value of these benefits.
 ASAE contends this is a new tax on an expenditure, not a revenue-generating activity.

 The lack of guidance for tax-exempt entities in this area has also created a lot of confusion and conflicting opinions about how nonprofits should go about calculating their tax liability to comply with the requirement.
 Many organizations are already making estimated payments to the IRS on this expense—absent any guidance—which further supports ASAE’s request for a delay in implementing this requirement.